How Much Shaving Foam or Gel Should You Use? The Right Way to Protect Your Skin

 • Dryness after shaving

-And if irritation continues after shaving, see also: Why Does Redness After Shaving Not Go Away?
-Causes and How to Treat It
+And if irritation continues after shaving, see also: Why Redness After Shaving Won’t Go Away

 What About Using Too Much?